Around The World In 80 Swims

 Newcastle Beach, Australia

-Jack: Whilst following the Australia Lion’s Tour, in 2013, Robbie and I rented surfboards and swam and surfed for several hours off this long, apricot beach in Newcastle, Australia.
+Jack: Whilst following the Lion’s Tour, in 2013, Robbie and I rented surfboards and swam and surfed for several hours off this long, apricot beach in Newcastle, Australia.
 The setting was so perfect that I didn’t think about sharks once – that is, until I spotted the distinct crescent of a fin cutting through the trough of a nearby wave.
 Luckily, what followed wasn’t a re-enactment of the worst scenes in Jaws, but instead an unforgettable encounter with one of the most intelligent animals on Earth.

 Lo and behold, to my relief, a lively pod of dolphins suddenly appeared and began to surf the waves, showing me how it was done.
 At one point four dolphins came back from a break and swam directly towards me.
 I kept my balance on the board, held my hands underwater and felt them splitting the water as they passed on either side.
-I could even see their large, pattered bodies turning slightly as they passed by.
+I could even see their large, patterned bodies turning slightly as they swerved by.

 Lofoten Islands, Norway

 Jack: The Lofoten Islands are washed and carved by some of the clearest water I’ve ever been in.
 If you can get past the chilly Arctic temperature, a swim in these waters is infinitely rewarding.
-Whilst setting off across the Moskstraumen, close to the tip of Mosken, I became very aware of the sea eagles circling above me, the first scattering beneath me and blooms of Lion’s mane jellyfish bobbing close to the surface.
+Whilst setting off across the Moskstraumen, close to the tip of Mosken, I became very aware of the sea eagles circling above me, the fish scattering beneath me and blooms of Lion’s mane jellyfish bobbing close to the surface.
 Not to mention, the potential of meeting a big familial pod of orcas at any moment… it was a truly exhilarating experience.

 Achnahaird Bay, Scotland

 Jack: This long crescent of sand, edged by tufted dunes, is a natural treasure from our childhood.
 When we went to see our Grandma in Scotland during the summer we’d often take the hour-long trip north to Achnahaird bay.
 It was a very picturesque, yet also rugged swim location, surrounded by tall, higgledy mountains.
-I remember the wave would roll slowly into the wide cove, while inquisitive seals surfaced at regular intervals to monitor the bathers and kayakers.
+I remember the waves would roll slowly into the wide cove, while inquisitive seals surfaced at regular intervals to monitor the bathers and kayakers.